 For detailed information on service interruption notifications and sample e-mail messages, please see the system design specifications and diagrams that can be found in the VA JLV Product Repository on GitHub.
-See Administrative Procedures for the link to the repository.

 3.2.2.
 Application Error Codes and Descriptions